jenniferolenchak/HollanderGroup/README.md

 In this section, each group member needs to provide a brief description of what they worked on during the sprint.
 Keep this short and to the point.
 Your trello board and commit history will provide the details

 * Jennifer Olenchak - Implemented Charts.js API to create charts of user's data, created additional backend user variables, and created velocity chart.
 * Robin Perlman - Allow Users to Insert Profile Pictures from URL to Image.
+Created Burndown Chart.
 * Amen Naeem - Add manual tests, manual tests that reflect appearence and desired outcome of user stories, automated testing for recurring payment features
-* Allen Pereira -
+* Allen Pereira - Created Settings Page for Additional User Settings
-* Charles McCampbell-Hill - Updated Models and Allow Categories for Payments
+* Charles McCampbell-Hill - Updated Models and Allow Categories for Payments.
+Created Removal Button For Cash Flows